German submarine U-541: Second and third patrols

+Serpa Pinto

 On 26 May 1944, on its way from Lisbon (departure 16 May 1944) to Port Richmond, Philadelphia, USA (arrival 30 May 1944), the Serpa Pinto was stopped in the mid-Atlantic by the U-541.
 The U-boat's captain ordered the Serpa Pinto's crew and passengers to abandon the ship in the lifeboats, and requested permission from Kriegsmarine headquarters to torpedo the ship.
 The passengers and crew, with the exception of the captain who decided to remain on board whatever the German decision, duly left the ship in the lifeboats.
 There they were forced to wait all night while the German U-boat awaited a reply to its request.
 By dawn an answer had arrived from Admiral Karl Dönitz, who refused permission to sink the ship.
 The U-boat then departed the area and the lifeboats returned to the ship.
 The ship's doctor, a cooker and a 15 months child drowned during this incident.
 Two military-aged Americans were taken in the submarine.